 We can all agree that curls are great no matter what age you are.
 All that bounce just makes a girl feel fun, flirty and fabulous!

+If you love wearing African dresses you want the hair to go with it.
 Of course, when it comes to natural afro curly hair it’s often not easy to tame the mane.
 A head full of perfect curls and coils can take a lot of time and effort, let alone the time it takes to research different ways to make natural afro curly hair become never-ending ringlets of bouncy hair.

 So, we thought we would check out some effective ways to bring about that bounce and make you look – and feel - fabulous.

 In her tutorial for Bantu knot curls on short hair, Gloria Anne recommends starting out with freshly washed, detangled and moisturised hair.